 Encouraging Social Integration

-• ❀️ Promote Parental Support: Encourage parents to support their children's involvement in activities.
+• ❀️ Promote Parental Support: Be their number-one cheerleader.
+Encourage them to dive into those activities.

-• 🌱 Highlight the Development of Desirable Attributes: Focus on the development of discipline, responsibility, and social skills through activities.
-Extracurricular activities very helpful with this!
+• 🌱 Highlight the Development of Desirable Attributes: Through these activities, they’re not just making friends—they’re building discipline, responsibility, and social skills!

 Staying Connected with Old Friends